Skip to Content

 The black-and-white patterned floor brings a playful vintage twist, grounding the room with just the right amount of contrast.

 u/oxsissylalaxo’s small apartment bathroom proves that bold choices can make the biggest impact.
 She painted the walls pesto green, and it completely transformed the space — fresh, grounded, and full of charm.
+What makes this even more special is a hand-painted floral piece by her grandmother, adding both beauty and heart.

 u/chrrygarcia’s master bathroom is a bold, joyful celebration of pink and green — and it totally works.
 With a whimsical Deco Peacock wallpaper from Spoonflower, a glam vanity from Wayfair (with a few custom tweaks), and that Kaylianie light fixture stealing the show, this space oozes personality.
 It’s their first-ever reno, pulled off with help from her husband and MIL — and the result?
 Fun, funky, and totally unforgettable.
 As she says, “The wallpaper isn’t for everyone… but I love it!”

 u/fauxfoxfilm set out to make their bathroom cozy, and while not everyone agreed on the definition of “cozy,” we think the deep green tiles, brass accents, and that reclaimed cast iron tub totally nailed it.
+Add a googly-eyed plant (yes, really), some Ministry of Magic vibes, and a cheeky before-and-after reveal, and you’ve got a space that’s both stylish and full of personality.

 If Victorian drama and botanical elegance had a baby, it’d be this bathroom.
 Reddit’s own u/ohhomelygirl turned heads with her moody, romantic space filled with bold floral wallpaper, dark accents, and thoughtful DIY touches.